 Also see other relevant B group curves.

-For Bluebell Hill`s frequencies see its channel allocation guide.
+For Bluebell Hill`s frequencies see its channel allocation guide below.

 Question.
 Why is Bluebell Hill so called ?
 I couldn`t possibly guess, how about you ?